solidi/hl-mods/workspace/redist/readme.txt

     - "marshmello" - come back home to you
     - "crate" - a tribute to boxwars
 - "mp_randommutators [0|1]" selects three random mutators on map change
-- "mp_chaostime" - how many seconds until chaos mutators are rotated
+- "sv_chaostime" - how many seconds until chaos mutators are rotated
 - "mp_spawnweapons [0|1]" - Spawn weapons or not
 - "sv_disallowlist" a list of classname entities that will not spawn
 - "mp_nukemode [0|1|2]" - how the nuke plays 0 - sharts!
 1 - radius damage 2 - all